Ernst Stavro Blofeld: Homages

-In 1987, an edition of Saturday Night Live presented a skit called "Bullets Aren't Cheap," featuring Steve Martin as a particularly penurious Bond.
-That evening's musical guest Sting portrayed a villain called "Goldsting," who wore a Nehru jacket and, like The Big Cheese, carried a stuffed bunny rabbit.
+In 1987, an edition of Saturday Night Live presented a skit called "Bullets Aren't Cheap", featuring Steve Martin as a particularly penurious Bond.
+That evening's musical guest Sting portrayed a villain called Goldsting, who wore a Nehru jacket and, like The Big Cheese, carried a stuffed bunny rabbit.

-Similar to The Powerpuff Girls example, General Viggo (a white Persian cat) is the villain of the video game Fur Fighters, while his pet is a small mutant human named Fifi.
+Similar to The Powerpuff Girls, General Viggo (a white Persian cat) is the villain of the video game Fur Fighters, while his pet is a small mutant human named Fifi.